nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 Implementing CX API
 *******************

-For details on the implementations of the MPSL CX API for certain PTAs already supported by the |NCS|, see :ref:`ug_radio_coex`.
+For details on the implementations of the MPSL CX API for certain PTAs already supported by the |NCS|, see :ref:`nrf:ug_radio_coex`.
-If your PTA is not supported yet, see :ref:`ug_radio_mpsl_cx_custom` for guidelines on how to add your own implementation.
+If your PTA is not supported yet, see :ref:`nrf:ug_radio_mpsl_cx_custom` for guidelines on how to add your own implementation.